mynew4/cmangos-docs-wiki/WorldDB_structure/Conditions.md

 -   CONDITION\_REPUTATION\_RANK\_MIN (5)
     -   value1: Faction ID
     -   value2: Minimum rank
-        Returns if a player has at least (&gt;=) minimum rank at the given faction
+        Returns if a player has at least (>=) minimum rank at the given faction

 | ID  | Rank       |
 |-----|------------|